The Ships That Carried Them to America

 In the 1840s, poor European immigrants to America arrived on wooden sailing ships after a long journey of one-to-two months cramped below deck in miserable conditions.
 But as the century progressed, transatlantic travel became faster, safer, and more widely available.
 Steamships could cross the ocean in a mere one-to-two weeks, and some could accommodate over 2,000 steerage passengers at a time.

 Even so, Jewish emigrants from the Russian Empire faced an arduous, dangerous journey to reach the European seaports from which ships for America departed.
-To begin with, the Russian Empire restricted Jewish movement; this meant that most emigrants had to illegally cross one or more borders just to exit the Empire.
+One daunting obstacle was the Russian Empire’s restrictions on Jewish movement; this meant that most emigrants had to illegally cross one or more borders just to exit the Empire.
 Fortunately, there was a shipping tycoon ready to help.

 Albert Ballin